 Extreme Weather Guidance

 Please always assume that school is open unless you receive information to the contrary.
-Students should allow additional time for travel if roads and pavements are slippery but passable and should not seek to excuse themselves because they did not allow for the conditions.
+Students should make additional allowance for travel time if roads and pavements are slippery but passable and should not seek to excuse themselves because they did not allow for the conditions.
 We would ask parents to ensure that students leave home on such mornings or when cold/poor weather is forecast in appropriate footwear and suitable additional clothing.
 If transport is severely disrupted or you feel your child’s safety is genuinely compromised we would ask you to notify us of lateness or absence in the normal way.

-We will make every attempt to ensure all students make contact with parents or a suitable family member.
-Students should not leave school unless a family member has been contacted and we will keep students safe on the premises until they tell us they have been able to contact home.
-As far as possible we would ask you not to travel to pick up your child if you would not normally do so as this may create additional problems and delays on nearby roads.
+If snow has fallen overnight, or conditions are deteriorating in the morning, a decision as to whether the school will be closed will usually be made and broadcast to you by 7.30am.
+Please do not call the school switchboard at this time as it is unlikely to be manned or we may be using all the lines.
+If a decision has to be made to close the school during the day after students have arrived but before the normal closing time, we will contact you and keep you updated as described and, in extreme circumstances only, may allow the students to make supervised contact with you from their own mobile devices regarding transport home.
+We will make every attempt to ensure all students make contact with parents or a suitable family member; students should not leave school unless a family member has been contacted and we will keep students safe on the premises until they tell us they have been able to contact home.
+As far as possible we would ask you not to travel to pick up your child if you would not normally do so as this may contribute to additional problems and delay on nearby roads.